The Roman Interactive Sensitivity Tool (RIST)#

 • The x-axis shows the central wavelength of each Roman filter.

-• Once satisfied with the estimated SNRs, use the Roman WFI ETC to further plan your WFI observations.
-Documentation on the Roman WFI ETC is available here.
+• Once you are satisfied with the estimated SNRs, you should use the Roman WFI ETC to provide specific observing parameters for Roman APT.
+Documentation on the Roman WFI ETC can be found here.

 Caveats#

-• Any limitations of Pandeia are also inherited by RIST.
-For details on the caveats of using Pandeia for Roman, please refer to the RDox for Pandeia.
+• Any limitations that Pandeia bears are also interited by RIST.
+Please see RDox for Pandeia for the details on caveats for using Pandeia for Roman.

 • The current version does not handle the following features and the users need to use Pandeia for: